chaseruskin/ground-station/motion0x02.md

 These entity properties within HDL can be illustrated with a directed acyclic graph.

 There are two options for how to handle updating a project's external dependency list: __explicit__ and __implicit__.
-Regardless of implementation, for an entity to rely/depend on another entity, it must be instantiated and wired accordingly within the source code.
+Regardless of implementation, for an entity to rely/depend on another entity it must be instantiated and wired accordingly within the source code.

 - _Explicit_ means there exists a secondary source (perhaps some file) where developers must list what dependencies a current project requires, as well as maintain their source code to actually use that dependency.